Changissnz/my_thoughts_on_AI__07-05-2026/README.md

 first shot.
 This anecdote of mine leads up to a point I'd like to make about artificial intelligence applications.
 Thus far, most of the A.I. applications I have knowledge of rests on database systems and clerical work.
 For database systems, the possibilities are theoretically endless but technically constrained.
 The database systems are applied into new forms of Big Television, predominantly in the mass consumer context.
-I know this cheapens the truth, but the truth with regards to most of these A.I. applications are blackbox.
+I know this cheapens the truth, but the truth with regards to most of these A.I. applications is blackbox.
 Seriously.
 What some organizations do is open-source the "framework".
 Yeah...yeah... open-sourcing the framework that requires at least a $10K server would really help the typical person.
 It does, but very very far down the line, when the person has actually learned all the technicals behind it.